ml995/SubmodularUtilities.jl/docs/src/index.md

 ## Installation

-To install the package, in the package mode, enter the following command `add https://github.com/lchen91/SubmodularUtilities.jl`.
+To install the package, in the package mode of Julia REPL, enter the following command `add https://github.com/lchen91/SubmodularUtilities.jl`.

 ## Maximization